 Ensure the longevity and safety of your breast implants with our comprehensive breast implant check, performed by our expert surgeons

 Breast implant checks for people who have had breast implant surgery take approximately 45 minutes to carry out.
 Depending on your clinical features, the assessment may take longer.
 This may be required if your surgeon determines he would benefit from a more detailed examination.
 Breast implant checks do not require a referral from your GP.

 Certain breast implant problems may signify an underlying condition requiring urgent assessment and treatment from the surgeon carrying out your original procedure.
 Clinical features of potential breast implant problems which require urgent medical attention include:

 If you develop any of the symptoms above, you should immediately book an appointment to see your surgeon that carried out your breast implant operation.

 Breast implant health check

-Many patients may notice problems with their breast implants months after their procedure has occurred and maybe dissatisfied with the results of their procedure.
-Centre for Surgery is one of the few providers in London and the UK to offer a comprehensive breast implant health check service for patients who have had breast implant surgery elsewhere for the conditions described below.
+Many patients may notice problems with their breast implants months after their procedure has occurred and may be dissatisfied with the results of their procedure.
+Centre for Surgery is one of the few providers in London and the UK to offer a comprehensive breast implant health check service for patients with breast implant surgery elsewhere for the conditions described below.

 How much do breast implant checks cost?